 We seek to demonstrate solutions to these questions by constructing working prototypes of novel designs.

-Current Project – Data Storage Architecture for Pervasive Machine Vision at the Edge
+Current Project – Data Storage Architectures for Pervasive Machine Vision at the Edge

 Collaborators – Drs.
 Tao Han, and Hamed Tabkhi (ECE, UNC Charlotte).
 Dr Shannon Reid (Criminal Justice, UNC Charlotte), Dr. Srinivas Pulugurtha (Transportation, UNC Charlotte)

 Funding – SCC-Planning: Pedestrian Safe and Secure Communities with Ambient Machine Vision, National Science Foundation, PIs – Tabkhi (lead), Ravindran, Han, Reid, and Pulugurtha.

 Paper – Yang Deng, Arun Ravindran, and Tao Han, “Edge Datastore for Distributed Vision Analytics”, Second ACM/IEEE International Symposium on Edge Computing, San Jose/ Fremont CA, October 2017.

 As the size and complexity of computing systems continue to scale from massive data centers, to large scale IoT systems, the ability to meet performance, energy, and security, and reliability requirements, depend increasingly on dynamically responding to changing operating conditions.
 Our research in this area seeks to investigate the applicability of systems theory techniques (feedback control, modeling, optimization) and artificial intelligence techniques (machine learning, reinforcement learning, deep learning), to build autonomic computing systems.
 Questions of interest include – 1) What are effective ways to measure/detect events in modern computing systems?
 2) What combination of systems theory and artificial intelligence techniques should be used in run time decision making?
 3) What tuning “knobs” should the system be designed with for guiding the system execution trajectory?